WiVRn/WiVRn/docs/configuration.md

 Default value: unset

 Json object of additional options to pass directly to ffmpeg `avcodec_open2`'s `option` parameter.

-## `encoder-passthrough`

-The single encoder used for passthrough (transparency), contains the same elements as the other encoders, except for width/height and offsets which are ignored.
-Default values are those computed for the first encoder.

 ## `application`
 Default value: unset